 A country of the dragon, Vietnam will be able to surprise you with its many facets.
-Mountain hikes, paradisiacal beaches, green rice paddies, expanding cities, warm inhabitants with their conical hats will fascinate you on your trip to Vietnam.
+Mountain hikes, paradisiacal beaches, green rice paddies, expanding cities and warm inhabitants with their conical hats will fascinate you on your trip to Vietnam.

 Here comes the main reason why Vietnam is the travel destination you should consider for your next trip:

-The citadel of Hué, the sanctuary of My Son or even the ancient city of Hoi An are examples of this very rich Vietnamese heritage.
+The citadel of Hué, the sanctuary of My Son, or even the ancient city of Hoi An are examples of this vibrant Vietnamese heritage.
 Wherever you go, the Vietnamese will have stories to tell you.
 Cities, palaces, pagodas, temples evoke this culture and overflow with traditions and beliefs.